 Once you have logged into Canvas, you can click on the Start Here tab to complete the course orientation.
+Instructions and information for joining Zoom meetings will also be included in the orientation.

-For your convenience, I have attached the course syllabus and some helpful links to get started in Canvas.
+For your convenience, I have attached the course syllabus [FOR COURSES WITH ZOOM] which includes the Zoom link and more helpful links to get started in Canvas.
 If you have any questions, please feel free to email me at instructor@noce.edu.

-I look forward to meeting you!
+I look forward to meeting you [for course with Zoom] on [date of first Zoom meeting]!